-The pass includes one way travel to Queensland and unlimited travel within the state on Greyhound Australia coaches (including along the coastline following the Great Barrier Reef), plus a $200 Backpacker Deals voucher to put towards a bucket list experience – all for the introductory price of $299.
+The pass includes one way travel to Queensland and unlimited travel within the state on Greyhound Australia coaches (including along the coastline following the Great Barrier Reef).

-And with 3 Southern Great Barrier Reef destinations and 11 jump off points along the 2,300km UNESCO World Heritage Listed Great Barrier Reef, there’s a once in a lifetime underwater experience only a cruise, sail, fast boat ride, flight or dive away.
+And with 3 Southern Great Barrier Reef destinations, 11 jump off points along the 2,300km UNESCO World Heritage Listed Great Barrier Reef and 19 SGBR jump off points on the Greyhound network, there’s a once in a lifetime underwater experience only a cruise, sail, fast boat ride, flight or dive away.

 Pop into the coastal town of Yeppoon near Rockhampton, and venture across the water to Great Keppel Island.
 Uncover the intricacies of the largest living organism on the planet with Keppel Dive and Snorkel’s new Reef Ranger Tour, pairing guests with Master Reef Guides and Eye on the Reef staff to get hands-on monitoring the Great Barrier Reef.
 Aside from a being instrumental in helping protect the Reef, $2.50 from every tour ticket is donated to the Mon Repos Turtle Centre or Keppel Turtle Fund to aid turtle rehabilitation and protection, making this one totally feel-good holiday.